tldr-pages/tldr/pages/common/llm.md

 `cat {{path/to/file.py}} | llm -s "{{Explain this code}}"`

-- Install Plugin and Local Models:
+- Install packages from PyPI into the same environment as LLM:

-`llm install llm-gpt4all`
+`llm install {{package1 package2 ...}}`

 - Download and run a prompt against the Orca Mini 7B model: